 We need to continue to work as a community- parents, teachers, students, staff, and businesses- to focus on ending these issues and creating a more equal and ultimately a more productive community for the future.

 Current Initiatives Addressing the Problems

 Right now, a number of programs and initiatives have been implemented or (hopefully) will be in the near future by our partners to curb these systemic issues in our community.
 Mayor's Commission for Children- which serves only as an advisory board- supports, encourages and advocates for these initiatives.

 1. Parents as Teachers, a parent education program that helps families with children prenatal to age three prepare for school with home visits, recently added 14 parent educators, expanding the program now to every elementary school in Springfield Public Schools.
 With the expansion, SPS now has the largest PAT program in the country.

 2. In 2016-17 and 2015-16, Parents as Teachers hosted over 700 community events for families, including story times, toddler/ preschool yoga, and kindergarten preps, which help parents connect with resources and help kids learn and socialize.

 3. Among other things, IGNiTE, Springfield Public Schools' three-year technology roll-out, has worked to ensure equity of opportunity by equipping students with modern tools for success, such as supplying all 25,000 students with personal learning devices as of August 2017 and adding over 1,500 mobile hotspots for students without Internet access at home.

-6. Springfield Public Schools, Ozark Technical Community College, and Every Child Promise have partnered in an effort to raise awareness and interest in increasing quality of care for young children by pooling together local professionals to study and improve their programs in what they call the Early Learning Leadership Academy.
+4. Springfield Public Schools and Ozark Technical Community College have partnered in an effort to raise awareness and interest in increasing quality of care for young children by pooling together local professionals to study and improve their programs in what they call the Early Learning Leadership Academy.